Skip to content

 A common government gambit in its battle against tax resisters is to say “if you won’t pay taxes ‘voluntarily,’ we’ll seize your property instead.”

-For example, some war tax resistance “alternative funds” or “peace funds,” into which resisters pay their taxes rather than submitting them to the government, have a dual purpose: they redirect tax money to causes the resisters find more palatable than military expenses, and they form a fund that, although it is not officially in their names, resisters can later reclaim if the government succeeds in seizing taxes from them.
+For example, some war tax resistance “alternative funds” or “peace funds,” into which resisters pay their taxes rather than submitting them to the government, have a dual purpose: they redirect tax money to causes the resisters find more palatable than military expenses, and they form a fund that, although it is not officially in their names, resisters can later informally reclaim if the government succeeds in seizing taxes from them.

 Example Ammon Hennacy

-The tax collector was so frustrated trying to seize anything from tax resister Ammon Hennacy that, when Hennacy was picketing the Internal Revenue Service (IRS) office one day, the agent assigned to his case walked up to him and seized his picket sign—telling him he planned to auction it off!
-The next day, though, Hennacy was picketing again with some new signs that he and a friend had hastily made the night before… each one carefully marked “this sign is the personal property of Joseph Craigmyle.”
+The tax collector was so frustrated trying to seize anything from tax resister Ammon Hennacy that, when Hennacy was picketing the Internal Revenue Service (IRS) office one day, the agent assigned to his case walked up to him and seized his picket sign—telling him he planned to auction it off for back taxes!

 Example The Tithe War

-In the Irish Tithe War, sympathetic farmers would give temporary pasturage to the livestock of resisters when seizures were impending:
+During the Irish Tithe War, sympathetic farmers would give temporary pasturage to the livestock of resisters when seizures were impending:

 An organised system of confederacy, whereby signals were, for miles around, recognised and answered, started into latent vitality.
 True Irish “winks” were exchanged; and when the rector, at the head of a detachment of police, military, bailiffs, clerks, and auctioneers, would make his descent on the lands of the peasantry, he found the cattle removed, and one or two grinning countenances occupying their place.
 A search was, of course, instituted, and often days were consumed in prosecuting it.